-Suppose a presidential candidate proposed a) taxing wealth and b) using the proceeds to reduce taxes on workers and provide a demogrant large enough to cover the taxes paid by poor workers.
-Such a candidate would be hailed by the Left and reviled by the Right.
+Suppose a presidential candidate proposed taxing wealth and using the proceeds to reduce taxes on workers and provide a rebate large enough to cover taxes paid by poor workers.
+Such a candidate would be hailed by the left and reviled by the right.

-Thus, it's remarkable that so many Democrats oppose the FairTax and so many Republicans support it.
-In fact, the FairTax, which replaces all federal taxes with a federal retail sales tax and provides a demogrant (called a rebate), represents a way to tax wealth, reduce wage taxes, and disproportionately redistribute to the poor.
+Thus, it's remarkable that so many Democrats, with the exception of Presidential candidate Mike Gravel, oppose the FairTax and so many Republicans, particularly presidential candidate Mike Huckabee, support it.
+In fact, the FairTax, which replaces all federal taxes with a federal retail sales tax and provides a rebate, represents a way to tax wealth, reduce taxes on wages, and disproportionately redistribute money to the poor.